Benje06/dx7interface/README.md

 	- dx7interface:
 [kdev4 specific](https://github.com/Benje06/dx7interface/blob/gtk4/dx7interface/.kdev4/dx7interface.kdev4)

-- <ins>VS Code for windows build with ucrt64</ins>:\
+- <ins>VS Code for windows build under ucrt64</ins>:\
 To build it under windows you need [MSYS2/UCRT64](https://www.msys2.org/])\
 You can get [the installer](https://www.msys2.org/docs/installer/) and [documentation](https://www.msys2.org/docs/what-is-msys2/]) for MSYS2/UCRT64\
 I do a list of the package installed on UCRT64 to build the windows package.\
-This list [UCRT64 package list](https://github.com/Benje06/dx7interface/blob/gtk4/ucrt64_pkg_list.txt) include more than necessary to build the package take it as an information.\
+This [UCRT64 package list](https://github.com/Benje06/dx7interface/blob/gtk4/ucrt64_pkg_list.txt) include more than necessary to build the package take it as an information.\
 After cloning the repo, in files of [.vscode directory](https://github.com/Benje06/dx7interface/blob/gtk4/.vscode), change path (D:\\crosscompile\\msys2) to your msys2 install directory and load the root git clone directory in vscode.

 ### <ins>BY HAND:</ins>